Austio/learning/sql-mastery.md

 join min_bride_query on min_bride_query.customer_id = customer.customer_id
 where film.title = 'STAR OPERATION'
   and rental.rental_date > min_bride_query.rental_date;

+-- Solution

+with rental_detail as
+(
+  select r.customer_id, r.rental_date, f.title
+  from rental as r
+    inner join inventory as i using (inventory_id) inner join film as f using (film_id)
+)
+select r1.customer_id
+from rental_detail as r1
+  inner join rental_detail as r2
+    on r1.customer_id = r2.customer_id
+    and r2.rental_date > r1.rental_date
+    and r1.title = 'BRIDE INTRIGUE' and r2.title = 'STAR OPERATION';

 -- 7.11 Write a query to calculate the amount of income received each month and compare that against the previous month's income, showing the change.